Puppy News

 Responsible Pet Breeders Australia Registered No. 13828

 This page will be updated with details once puppies are available for sale.
 We do have people on a waiting list for future litters.
 Our last litter sold quickly so if you are interested in a Tikaani puppy and want to be the first to know about puppy news, make sure you register your interest to ensure you don’t miss out.
+Once we have litter plans in place we will notify the Registered people prior to any social media announcements.

 AVAILABLE WOLFALIKES